 Creature Comforts (In-house food service): This area is known as Creature Comforts and is a full working kitchen feeding around 350 people (crew and performers) for seven meals.
 Work begins on Tues. with set-up and ends on Monday for pack-up and clean-up.
 A person would need to enjoy food prep, cooking, serving and clean-up.
 We also need people with plumbing and electrical skills as well.
 This is a public relations job representing the organization.

-The Festival Dance Program: This job involves hosting the dance bands, working with public address, cleaning the floor and hanging the drapes.
+Dance Building: This job involves hosting the dance bands, working with public address, cleaning the floor and hanging the drapes.
 In the event of rain this area becomes the concert location in the evening and this crew hosts the public in organizing the concert audience.
 This is a public relations job representing the organization.

 First Aid: The volunteer in this area must be a licensed EMT, Nurse or Doctor.
 Credentials are required.
 Set-up is on Thursday and crew is always on call for all kinds of bites, scratches, headaches, etc. When necessary the ambulance is called.